ismop/dap/doc/api/measurements.md

-      "timestamp": the exact date and time of this measurement "source_address": information on this measurement's source (for future use) "timeline_id": ID of the timeline to which this measurement belongs "sensor_id": ID of the sensor to which this measurement belongs }, {
+      "timestamp": the exact date and time of this measurement "source_address": information on this measurement's source (for future use) "timeline_id": ID of the timeline to which this measurement belongs }, {

       ...
     }
   ]